datacarpentry/wrangling-genomics/_episodes/02-variant_calling.md

 teaching: 35
 exercises: 25
 questions:
-- "How do I find sequence variants between my samples and a reference genome?"
+- "How do I find sequence variants between my sample and a reference genome?"
 objectives:
-- "Describe the steps involved in variant calling."
+- "Understand the steps involved in variant calling."
 - "Describe the types of data formats encountered during variant calling."
 - "Use command line tools to perform variant calling."
 keypoints:
 - "Bioinformatics command line tools are collections of commands that can be used to carry out bioinformatics analyses."
 - "To use most powerful bioinformatics tools, you'll need to use the command line."
 - "There are many different file formats for storing genomics data.
-It's important to understand these file formats and know how to convert among them."
+It's important to understand what type of information is contained in each file, and how it was derived."
 ---

 # Alignment to a reference genome